NunoSempere/nunosempere.github.io/ea/ForecastingNewsletter/April2020.md

 [Election Betting Odds](https://electionbettingodds.com/) aggregates PredictIt with other such services for the US presidential elections.

 ### Replication Markets: [replicationmarkets.com](https://www.replicationmarkets.com)
 Replication Markets is a project where volunteer forecasters try to predict whether a given study's results will be replicated with high power.
 Rewards are monetary, but only given out to the top N forecasters, and markets suffer from sometimes being dull.
-They have added [two market-maker bots](https://www.replicationmarkets.com/index.php/2020/04/16/meet-the-bots/) and commence and conclude their 6th round.
-They also add a sleek new widget to visualize the price of shares better.
+They have added [two market-maker bots](https://www.replicationmarkets.com/index.php/2020/04/16/meet-the-bots/) and commenced and conclude their 6th round.
+They also added a sleek new widget to visualize the price of shares better.

 ### Coronavirus Information Markets: [coronainformationmarkets.com](https://coronainformationmarkets.com/)
 For those who want to put their money where their mouth is, there is now a prediction market for coronavirus related information.
 The number of questions is small, and the current trading volume started at $8000, but may increase.
+Another similar platform is [waves.exchange/prediction](https://waves.exchange/prediction), which seems to be just a wallet to which a prediction market has been grafted on.

+Unfortunately, I couldn't make a transaction in these markets with ~30 mins; the time needed to be included in an ethereum block is longer and I may have been too stingy with my gas fee.

 ### Foretold: [foretold.io](https://www.foretold.io/) (c.o.i)